 Here we are going to explore a different aspect of computation.
 We will consider the analysis of pictures with binary string bits.
-The various distance measure is proposed for the measure of binary strings like Hamming distance, Euclidean distance.
-In the case of pictures, if one changes some of the bits of the picture, then the distance measures like the Hamming and Euclidean one, show small changes for the changed and unchanged picture but they look similar.
-Various approaches to study the similarities in the picture have been proposed in pattern recognition.
-Till date, the closed form of it is yet to be explored.
+Various distance measure is proposed for the measure of binary strings like Hamming distance, and Euclidean distance.
+In the case of pictures, if one changes some of the bits of the picture, then the distance measures like the Hamming and Euclidean ones, show small changes for the changed and unchanged picture but they look similar.
+Various approaches to studying the similarities in the picture have been proposed in pattern recognition.
+To date, the closed form of it is yet to be explored.

 So far we have studied in this section, that the work done for the computational process where $\zeta$ is computed from $\eta$ is equivalent to the thermodynamic cost $E_{\alpha}(\eta,\zeta)$.
 This is the minimum amount of thermodynamic cost required for the execution of a computational process.
 To analyze the similarities of the pictures, we will consider our approach to be equivalent to human cognition, i.e., the human brain and eye work like a computer.